Near-Optimal Algorithm for Distribution-Free Junta Testing: A tester for distribution-free junta

 \subsection{The Algorithm}

-We propose two algorithms that both have near-optimal query complexity, and ensuring that the both the algorithm and analysis are simple and easy to understand.
-The first testing approach uses similar testing structure by \cite{liu2019distribution}.
-Specifically, both testers under distribution $\mathcal{D}$ are based on literal tester under uniform distribution.
-While our tester uses more sophisticated techniques to avoid the using of union bound, thereby achieving near-optimal query complexity.
-With some key observations, we further propose a simpler tester which does not rely on literal testing.
-We will introduce the first tester in this section.
+We propose an algorithm that has near-optimal query complexity, and ensuring that both the algorithm and analysis are simple and easy to understand intuitively.
+The first testing approach uses similar testing structure by \cite{liu2019distribution}, both testers under the distribution $\mathcal{D}$ are based on literal tester under the uniform distribution.
+By viewing the relationship between finding the part that the literal lies in and the biased coin identification problem, we achieve major advancement towards improving the query complexity.
+Using the "success amplification by majority" technique, we design a simple as well as fast subroutine.
+Accompanied with some sophisticated techniques including reuse some samples appropriately, our tester achieves near-optimal query complexity.
+Our tester iterates for a total of $k+1$ repetitions, if the tester fails to increase the number of relevant blocks by $1$, it directly terminates and accepts.
+The flowchart of our tester is illustrated in Figure \ref{fig: flowchart}.

+The main distinctions between our algorithm and the algorithm MainDJunta proposed in \cite{liu2019distribution} include: \begin{itemize} \item MainDJunta accepts if the algorithm could not find more than $k$ relevant blocks in a total of $\widetilde O(k^2)/\epsilon$ queries, while our algorithm accepts if the algorithm fails to find one more relevant block in $\widetilde O(1)/\epsilon$ queries. \item MainDJunta uses the subroutine $\whereisliteral$ for identifying the part that contains the literal, while our algorithm uses a new subroutine \textbf{FindLiteral} which will be introduced in detail in section \ref{SecLiteralOrientate}. \item Our algorithm reuses the results obtained by the subroutine \textbf{FindLiteral}, which is an important observation towards achieving nearly-optimal query complexity.
+The specific approach is illustrated in Figure \ref{operation reuse}. \end{itemize}